 Ozone destroys microorganisms instantly and effectively without leaving harmful residue in treated food or processing water.
 Therefore, ozone is safer and environmentally friendlier than most other antimicrobials.
-For example, ozone kills bacteria 3,125 times faster than chlorine.
+Ozone kills bacteria faster than chlorine.

 Where can ozone water treatment be used most effectively?

 Ozone treatment can be used for a wide variety of applications.
 Commercial uses of ozone include purification of drinking water, sterilization of medical instruments and devices, decontamination of fresh produce, and food preservation.
 Ozone also is useful in removing odors, and not just in drinking water).